dsweeney89/dsweeney89.github.io/README.md

 # dsweeney89.github.io

-A simple search page using the OMDb API with Axios and styled with Bulma
+A simple search page using the OMDb API with Axios and JQuery, styled using Bulma

 To use, download files as ZIP and open index.html in your browser